tbidne/pacer/documentation/faq.md

     Note that garmin only supports kilometers and miles.

 - Filtering by `labels` with garmin activities is a bit more involved.
-That is, with the custom `runs.json` format, we can label a run like:
+That is, with the custom `activities.json` format, we can label an activity like:

     ```jsonc
-    // runs.json
+    // activities.json
     {
       "datetime": "2024-10-25T12:00:00",
       "distance": "marathon",